 1st of 3 Cybersecurity Articles

 Over the next three posts, we’ll be examining cybersecurity tips to defend against credential theft.
 We’ll commence by defining credential theft and how your credentials can be compromised.
-In post two, we’ll explain how cybercriminals use stolen credentials and how employees prevent credential theft.
+In post two, we’ll explain how cybercriminals use stolen credentials and how employees work for credential theft mitigation.
 In each post, we’ll lay out three to four tips to assist in your cybersecurity readiness plan.
 In the third post, we’ll explain why cybersecurity awareness training should be part of your defense strategy against credential theft.

 What is credential theft?